matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 When a chain starts its migration to a new settlement layer (regardless of whether it is gateway or not):

-1. It will be checked the that the protocolVersion is the latest in the STM in the current settlement layer (just in case to not have to bother with backwards compatibility).
+1. It will be checked the that the protocolVersion is the latest in the CTM in the current settlement layer (just in case to not have to bother with backwards compatibility).
 2. The `s.settlementLayer` will be set for the chain.
 Now the chain becomes inactive and it can only take “inactive” upgrades.
-3. When migration finishes, it will be double checked that the `protocolVersion` is the same as the one in the target chains’ STM.
+3. When migration finishes, it will be double checked that the `protocolVersion` is the same as the one in the target chains’ CTM.

 If the chain has already been deployed there, it will be checked that the `protocolVersion` of the deployed contracts there is the same as the one of the chain that is being moved.
 4. All “inactive” instances of a chain can receive “inactive” upgrades of a chain.
 The single “active” instance of a chain (the one on the settlement layer) can receive only active upgrades.

 In case step (3) fails (or for any other reason the chain fails), the migration recovery process should be available. (`L1AssetRouter.bridgeRecoverFailedTransfer` method).
 Recovering a chain id basically just changing its `settlementLayerId` to the current block.chainid.
 It will be double checked that the chain has not conducted any inactive upgrades in the meantime, i.e. the `protocolVersion` of the chain is the same as the one when the chain started its migration.

-In case we ever do need to do more than simply resetting `settlementLayerId` for a chain in case of a failed migration, it is the responsibility of the STM to ensure that the logic is compatible for all the versions.
+In case we ever do need to do more than simply resetting `settlementLayerId` for a chain in case of a failed migration, it is the responsibility of the CTM to ensure that the logic is compatible for all the versions.

 # Stuck state for L1→GW migration